isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/admin-sensor/c-data-trmtr-rng.md

 ---
 description: Check whether the transmitter is running by setting up alerts, checking the system status of the Sensor, and more.
-seo-description: Check whether the transmitter is running by setting up alerts, checking the system status of the Sensor, and more.
-seo-title: Confirming that the Data Transmitter is Running
 solution: Insight
 title: Confirming that the Data Transmitter is Running
 uuid: 8dd6307c-e7d2-4800-88c7-f93385b33ca5